advancedresearch/the_century_of_satire/applying-joker-calculus-to-scholarship-of-early-christianity.md

 When a scholar focus their work on contextualizing Early Christianity, this can make it difficult to analyze their work using Joker Calculus.
-The reason is that their work is kind of like of the stage itself, upon which other scholars find views and position that function as actors.
+The reason is that their work is kind of like of the stage itself, upon which other scholars find views and positions that function as actors.

 Example: [Richard C. Miller](https://independent.academia.edu/RichardMiller140)